 Why Wear A Scarf?

 - Function – A thick wool scarf can keep your neck warm on a cold frosty morning.
-Or looks edgy when riding you’re riding Harley Davdison about.
+Or looks edgy when riding you’re riding Harley Davidson about.
 A lightweight linen scarf can protect your neck from the sun and sand when crossing the Sahara.
-For us women men wearing a scarf is very sexy.
+For us women, men wearing a scarf is very sexy.
 It’s always exciting to dream about what lies behind the scarf?

 - Flair – Scarves can add a strong element of style, especially when they introduce colour to an otherwise bland outfit.
 As long as it doesn’t compromise functionality, few will question even a brightly coloured piece of cashmere that brightens up a banker’s charcoal overcoat and watch cap.
 However, in less functional roles (such as wearing a light-weight scarf indoors in lieu of a necktie) the man doing so needs to be very comfortable in his own personal style.
 Keep the rest of the outfit simple so it isn’t competing with the scarf for attention.

 - Keep it simple – only tie knots you are comfortable wearing–confidence is everything.